Funded extension schemes for cohorts starting 2018/19-2023/24

 Internship requirements:

-- Internships should focus on a discreet project, challenge or research question.
+• Internships should focus on a specific project, challenge or research question.
 It should have a clear programme of activity which will develop the students’ transferrable skills and ability to apply their research skills in different contexts.

-- The focus of the internship can be related to your PhD research if appropriate.
-However, you should not continue working on your PhD during the internship; the internship is a separate experience and should be treated as such.
+• The focus of the internship can be related to your PhD research if appropriate.
+However, you should not continue working on your PhD during the placement; the placement is a separate experience and should be treated as such.

 Duration of internships: